How to Fix Things

 Repetition

-This part here is the most tedious portion of diagnosis.
+This part here is the most tedious portion of diagnosis, but is also often the most overlooked.
 You know what’s going wrong, but now must be 100% sure you’ve replaced all non-working components.

 Every single part has at least two aspects to it:

-As stated above, each system’s components are their own system, scaling down to the nanoscopic, so it’s typically difficult to tell at first glance what’s actually wrong with any degree of authority.
+As stated above, each system’s components are a separate and dynamic smaller system, scaling down to the nanoscopic, so it’s typically difficult to tell at first glance what’s actually wrong with any degree of authority.
 This gets much worse if any bad design decisions are involved as well.

 It always requires at least 2-3 perspectives of that one part to get an accurate picture.
 You won’t know until you’ve tried it a few ways.